Tariq1981/SQl-Lineage/README.md

   * **collapsed**: Flag to create the nodes collapsed or not.

 ## Prequisites:
+This section ill list  the requireed things inorder to guarantee high accuracy fo the lineage:
 Diagraming options:
+- The columns in sql it is preferable to have them prefixed with the aliasof he table which they belong to.
+- The DDLs for all the tables used should exist.
+It will help in identifiying the columns which
+- not satisfy the previous point.
+- The following keywords should be commented: **WHILE DO END WHILE,BEGIN,END, IF THEN ELSE END IF**
+- Encoding of the files in UTF-8
 ## Files
+ - [lineage_config.ini](./config/lineage_config.ini): Sample file for teh configuration to be passed to the tool.
+ - [lineage_class_diagram.png](./images/lineage_class_diagram.png): Class diagram for the code.
+ - [querylineage2.py](./code/querylineage2.py): This file contains the class QueryLineageAnalysis.
+ - [lineage_diagram.py](./code/lineage_diagram.py): This file contains the class LineageDiagram.
+ - [lineagetodrawio.py](./code/lineagetodrawio.py): This file contains the class LineageToDrawIO
+ - [mainentry.py](./code/mainentry.py): This file contain the entry point for the tool.
+To run this script from command line you need to path the full path for the configuration file with -p or --path prefix
+ - [DDL/*.sql](./DDL/*.sql): This files contain sample for DDL scripts.
+ - [sql/*.sql](./sql/*.sql): This files contain sample sql scripts.

 ## Limitations:

 ## Sample SQL and Lineage diagrams creen shots